Skip to main content

 The dotted lines show the interactions between the TPP analog, color-coded as shown in the legend below.

-Parts 2 and 3: Formation of Acetyl-CoA (E2) and Regeneration of the Active Complex.
+Parts 2 and 3: Acetyl-CoA (E2) Formation and Regeneration of the Active Complex.

-The next part of the reaction produces acetyl-CoA (E2), but after that, the enzyme is "dead" as it no longer has an oxidized form of lipoamide to serve as an oxidizing agent (which gets reduced) in another round of catalysis.
+The next part of the reaction produces acetyl-CoA (E2).
+After that, the enzyme is "dead" as it no longer has an oxidized form of lipoamide to serve as an oxidizing agent (which gets reduced) in another round of catalysis.
 To regenerate enzyme activity, the reduced lipoamide, after the release of the attached acetyl group, must be reoxidized by another oxidizing agent.
-That oxidizing agent is FAD, which is covalently attached to E3, and is converted to FADH2.
+That oxidizing agent is FAD, which is covalently attached to E3 and is converted to FADH2.
 It must be reoxidized back to FAD to restore activity to the enzyme complex.
-The final oxidizing agent used for that is solution-phase NAD+, which is released by the enzyme as a product.
+The final oxidizing agent used for that is solution-phase NAD+, which the enzyme releases as a product.
 So it's a bit complicated.
-Three oxidizing agents are used in the PDH, two of which are covalently attached to the enzyme (oxidized lipoamide on E2 and oxidized FAD on E3).
+Three oxidizing agents are used in the PDH.
+Two are covalently attached to the enzyme (oxidized lipoamide on E2 and oxidized FAD on E3).

 Figure \(\PageIndex{10}\) shows the transacetylation reaction and formation of reduced lipoamide